jordanhill-NMTAFE/AISS-ICTSS00120/2 KAD/5 Assess Tool/AT3 Knowledge Based Assessment/marking_guide.md

 ### Marking Checklist

 #### Question Completion:
-- Student provided comprehensive responses to all questions.
+- Student provided satisfactory responses to all questions.
 - Responses include examples, explanations, and references to course materials.

 ---